SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alkiln/intro.md

 ALKiln topics you can explore.

 :::warning TODO: add links
-- Setting up: Learn different ways to install ALKiln for your package or organization <!-- (setup and first test, maybe advanced pros and cons of setup) -->
+- [Setting up](alkiln/setup): Learn different ways to install ALKiln for your package or organization <!-- (setup and running tests and first test, maybe advanced pros and cons of setup) -->
 - Writing tests: What you need to know to effecitvely write tests
 - Troubleshooting: Help with common errors and warnings <!-- (errors, maybe in FAQ?) -->
 - Support for Old Versions: Guides for using older out-of-date features